-- Be completed, and reimbursement paperwork submitted to MDE, within 18 months of grant agreement execution with the option of a six-month discretionary extension. - Include a minimum of two Combined Charging System (CCS) dispensers and one CHAdeMO dispenser at each site. - Higher quantity of chargers per project site that demonstrate higher levels of redundancy will receive higher scoring under the Innovative Technology evaluation criterion. - Deliver at least 150 kW per charger per CCS port if located in the following counties: Anne Arundel, Baltimore City, Baltimore County, Carroll, Cecil, Frederick, Harford, Howard, Montgomery, and Prince George's.
-To clarify, each charger must have the ability to deliver at least 150 kW per CCS charging port if only one vehicle is using the charger.
-Powersharing abilities that reduce the output when a second car is charging are allowed.
+- Be completed, and reimbursement paperwork submitted to MDE, within 12 months of grant agreement execution with the option of a six month discretionary extension. - Include a minimum of two DCFC per site, configured with at least two Combined Charging System (CCS) dispensers and two CHAdeMO dispensers. - Higher quantity of chargers per project site that demonstrate higher levels of redundancy will receive higher scoring under the Innovative Technology evaluation criterion. - Deliver at least 150 kW per charger if located in the following counties: Anne Arundel, Baltimore City, Baltimore County, Carroll, Cecil, Frederick, Harford, Howard, Montgomery, and Prince George's or